edefalque/signalk-stripcharts/README.md

 ## Browser compatibility

 Signalk-stripcharts uses ECMAScript 2015 (ES6).

 It was mostly developed on Raspbian Chromium 72.0.3626.121 and Windows 10 Chrome 80.0.3987.132.

 It seems to also work fine on:
 - Windows 10 with Edge 18362 and with Firefox-ESR 68.6.0esr
 - Raspbian with Firefox-ESR 52.9.0
-- Androïd with Chrome 78.0.3904.108 (on mobile phone, it is recommended to display one chart only)
+- Androïd with Chrome 78.0.3904.108 (on mobile phone, preferably select only one chart in landscape mode)

 Recent non-ESR versions of Firefox show some svg rendition problems.

 ## CPU and memory requirements

-On a Raspberry Pi 3B+ with Chromium: a short burst of approximately 50% cpu consumption is observed when 2 charts corresponding to 6 paths are refreshed on the window (typically every 4 seconds for 10 minute timeWindow charts, or every 10 seconds for 2 hour timeWindow charts); this is only when the window tab is visible and "playing".
+On a Raspberry Pi 3B+ with signalk-stripcharts executing on a Chromium browser: a short burst of approximately 50% cpu consumption is observed when 2 charts corresponding to 6 paths are refreshed on the window (typically every 4 seconds for 10 minute timeWindow charts, or every 10 seconds for 2 hour timeWindow charts); this is only when the window tab is visible and "playing".
 Augment avgInterval and/or intervalsPerRefresh if you want to reduce the frequency of those bursts.

 Between refreshing bursts, managing the data collection and aggregation for 10 charts, each with approximately 3 paths, takes less than 1% CPU.
-For the same amount of charts and paths, memory footprint is about between 40K and 60K at all time.
+For the same numbers of charts and paths, memory footprint is between 40K and 60K at all time.

+(measurements above are from the browser Task manager)

 ## Troubleshooting